awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-iam.md

 1. Make sure that the correct policy is listed, and select **Add permissions**\.

-1. Make sure that you log in with the user associated with the policy that you just created when you use CloudWatch Application Insights for \.NET and SQL Server\.
+1. Make sure that you log in with the user associated with the policy that you just created when you use CloudWatch Application Insights\.

 **To create an IAM policy using the AWS CLI**
 To create an IAM policy using the AWS CLI, run the [create\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/create-policy.html) operation from the command line using the JSON document above as a file in your current folder\.